inet-framework/inet-tutorials/visualization/doc/step24.md

+---
+layout: page
-@page step24 Step 24 - Displaying changing routes
+title: Step 24.
+Displaying changing routes

-@nav{step23,conclusion}
+tutorial: Visualization
+---

-@section s24goals Goals
+## Goals

 In this step we visualize changing routes between videoStreamServer and video clients.
 When devices roam in the network, routes may change between two nodes.
 By displaying